asaghafi/EGAIN/README.md

 It is best to set `plots=True` for the first run.
 A chart like the following will be generated, after the training iterations complete.
 On the right you have the $\mathcal{L}_G$ Loss that is only applied to imputed missing $(m_i=0)$ and penalizes G if D performs well by correctly outputting low chances. $\alpha \cdot \mathcal{L}_M$ Loss is only applied to observed values $(m_i=1)$ encouraging the generator to produce realistic values that deceive the discriminator.
 [<img src="data/breast_20miss_10alpha_1000iterations_90hint_64batch.png">](data/breast_20miss_10alpha_1000iterations_90hint_64batch.png)

-Change value of hyperparameter `alpha` so that the Generator Loss starts around the value of the Discriminator Loss, similar to the following chart where `alpha=100` is chosen.
+In the above chart, `alpha=10` is chosen.
+Change value of hyperparameter `alpha` so that the Generator Loss starts around the value of the Discriminator Loss, similar to the following chart where `alpha=80` is chosen.
 [<img src="data/breast_20miss_80alpha_1000iterations_90hint_64batch.png">](data/breast_20miss_80alpha_1000iterations_90hint_64batch.png)

 ## Best iterations
 `iterations=1000` are enough for most datasets.
 After setting proper `alpha`, if the generator and discriminator loss in the charts still have a decreasing pattern, increase the number of iterations.
-If the losses terminate earlier than 1000 iterations, your choice of iteration is fine.
-In this case, it is best to set `retrain=True`, so that another training is launched using the best weights from last training.
+If the losses terminate earlier than 1000 iterations, similar to the two charts above, your choice of iteration is fine.
+In this case, it is best to train again, this time set `retrain=True`, so that the new training is launched using the best weights from last training.
 You can use the same parameters for the retraining.

 ## Best Batch Size
 Generally, select batch size so that (batch_size/total_cases) < 10% of total cases.
 Using 64 for small (under 1k cases), 64 and 128 for medium (between 1k and 5k), 128 and 256 for large (more than 5k cases) generates reliable results.